These homemade cinnamon twists are sweet, buttery, crunchy and quite simply addicting. And they make a great addition to any holiday dessert table.

 - PREP: Defrost the puff pastry.
 Preheat the oven to 375° Fahrenheit.
 Line a baking sheet with parchment paper and set aside.

-- Layout the puff pastry and cut it into strips (1¼ x 3-5 inches).
+- Layout the puff pastry and cut it into strips (1¼ x 3-5 inch).
 You don’t have to be terribly precise.

 - Melt the butter and pour it into a shallow bowl.
 Use another shallow bowl and combine cinnamon and sugar.